The Realtor’s Guide to Getting Your Dream Home

 Raising the money for a down payment on a home can be tough on anyone.
 But for first-time homebuyers, especially those with student loans, it can be particularly difficult to raise the cash needed to put 20% down and avoid costly private mortgage insurance (PMI).

 A better option may be to buy a condo in the right neighborhood using an interest-only loan to keep your monthly payment low.
 If you’ve bought well, you may be able to cash in the equity and trade up to a home in the area within a few years.
 “Clients who started with me years ago are now coming back, looking to move into bigger spaces,” says Streff.

 Finding the right financing partner is key whether you’re buying for the first time or trading up.
 Take time to shop for the best deal and include alternative lenders such as SoFi.
-High-earning millennials looking to buy in markets best suited to their skills and potential can qualify for a mortgage loan, putting just 10% down, with no PMI required.
+High-earning millennials looking to buy in markets best suited to their skills and potential can qualify for a mortgage loan, putting as little as 10% down on loans up to $3 million.